-We install a GOTOH bridge made of 3 mm shaped steel.
+We install a GOTOH bridge made of 3 mm brass with brass saddles.
 Is there anything special about that bridge?
 Yes, two little details you probably won't see at first glance, but they make all the difference.

 First, the base plate has guideways for stabilizing the saddles sidewards.
 These guideways keep your strings from veering off and messing up your elaborate intonation.

 Second, here's a question for you: Who has a bass at home that somehow never builds up enough oomph, always sounds a little weak for no obvious reason?
 Take a piece of paper and try to slide it under your bridge base plate.
 There you have your reason!

 A surprisingly high number of bass bridges does not have full contact with the body.
 It's a design flaw.
 All mounting screws line up neatly at the back end, whereas the base plate sticks up at the front end.
 Disaster for the output.

 So what does the shrewd bassist do about it?
 He drives the screws in even harder and wonders why that gap at the front end is getting ever larger.

 Neither the base plate nor the body finish are one-hundred percent even, a situation aggravated by the ground wire jammed in below the bridge.
 So if you bury your bridge deeper into the finish on one side, no wonder it just has to rise up on the other side.

 GOTOH has the right solution: mounting screws on all sides of the base plate.

 BITE electronics are exclusively built of passive components, this means your BITE bass has no on-board battery.
 We consciously bank on a passive design which experience has shown to be extremely resilient.

 The painful embarrassment of an empty battery on stage has been known throughout the history of active basses, but a passive bass also copes way better with odd stage setups than an active one.
 The last thing we want is you on stage without any signal.